 Since water is a crucial part of photosynthesis, it is easy to understand why proper hydration is so incredibly important.
 Unfortunately, most homeowners rarely find the perfect balance of watering.
 The result is either wasted water and potential for disease, and shallow roots in the case of overwatering, and thin, weedy, dying grass in the case of not enough hydration.
 To determine your lawn watering needs, set three or more flat bottom cans or bugs throughout your lawn.
 Make sure they are at least four feet from the source of irrigation and turn on your sprinklers for fifteen minutes.
 After fifteen minutes, measure the depth of water inside each container and then average the depth.
 Typically, the lower the depth average in your containers, the longer you will need to water each day.
 For every inch of water (as averaged by containers), you should water for 15 minutes per watering day.
 The number of times per week you will water will vary on location, soil conditions, and weather conditions.

 Know When to Water

-There are two major visual indicators that will alert you to grass in need of watering.
+There are two primary visual indicators that will alert you to grass in need of watering.
 They are visible footprints and a bluish-gray tint.
-If you see lingering footprints in your turf thirty minutes or more after having walked through grass, it is in need of a deep drink.
-When the grass turns a bluish color when exposed to direct sunlight, it is also needing water.
+If you see lingering footprints in your turf thirty minutes or more after having walked through the grass, it is likely in need of a drink.
+When the grass turns a bluish color when exposed to direct sunlight, it also needs water.